huan-lui/hexagonal-multimodule/README.md

 Examples:

 - In my company, we have customers.
-They have an age, a name, and an email.
+They have a name and an age.
 - Customers can have accounts, where they manage their money.

 You model it using **pure Java classes**.
 (We might use annotations for validation, for example, to avoid explicitly writing validation code, but never associated to infrastructure).